The Path (The Last of Us): Casting and characters

 Luna enjoyed working with Catherine O'Hara; they met and worked together on the film Temple Grandin (2010) but did not share any scenes.
 Tommy and Maria's son, Benjamin, was originally present when Ellie speaks with Tommy, but the scene was reworked as actor Ezra Agbonkhese was sick; Luna felt the intention behind Tommy's restraint was missing with Benjamin's absence.
 He believed Tommy's decision not to pursue Abby—unlike in the game—showed he was less motivated by "blind violence" and more on protecting his loved ones.
-Luna thought Tommy and Maria voted yes at the town hall, while Jesse voted no, based on conversations with Young Mazino (who portrays Jesse); Isabela Merced (Dina) thought Jesse voted yes.
+Luna thought Tommy and Maria voted yes at the town hall, approving the Seattle mission, while Jesse voted no, based on conversations with Young Mazino (who portrays Jesse); Isabela Merced (Dina) thought Jesse voted yes.
 Rutina Wesley (Maria) initially thought Maria would vote no but changed her mind after speaking with Mazin, realizing that the search for Joel's killers was for Jackson rather than Joel.
 A cut scene revealed that Jesse reluctantly joined the town council after one of its members was killed; Mazino considered the character "a stickler for the damn rules".
 He thought Jesse would follow the community consensus regardless of his own opinions, caring about his friends but understanding "he has to put the community first".
 He considered Jesse the opposite of Ellie; while the latter is focused on revenge, the former chooses to act level-headed and look towards serving his community.

 Merced tried to imitate a parent trying to share bad news with a child when Dina tells Ellie about the WLF, noting "Dina tames Ellie".
 She thought the scene was a convenient way for the characters to avoid discussing their feelings for each other.
 Merced wanted to show Dina's "ride-or-die mentality" to demonstrate her unwavering loyalty to Ellie.
 The scene was re-filmed months later at HBO's request; Mazin changed little besides Ellie and Dina's positioning, which Merced felt made the scene more compelling, and making Dina's memory of Abby's group more vague.
 Merced found that re-filming the scene at the end of the season's production made her more patient and sympathetic with Ellie's feelings.
 Of the later scene of Ellie and Dina sharing a tent, Merced appreciated that the characters' connection was more emotional than sexual, as is often the case with sapphic relationships in media.
+Costume designer Ann Foley was drawn to Dina's Aviator Nation jacket for its "early 90s vibes", fitting the character's effervescent personality despite not fitting the timeline, having been created after 2003.
+She found the jacket early in production and added it to her mood board; Druckmann was drawn to it, and they and Mazin spoke about it extensively.
+Foley aged it with several chemicals and tools to make it appear over 20 years old.